-Our Benchmark team is tracking the impact of the global health crisis on 23,000 companies that power their support operations using Zendesk, and we’ll continue to offer insights and resources to help your support your customers during these unprecedented times.
+Our Benchmark team is tracking the impact of the global health crisis on 23,000 companies that power their support operations using Zendesk, so we are able to offer insights and resources to help you support your customers during these unprecedented times.

-- Watch our recent LinkedIn Live event to learn more about the trends we're seeing and how businesses can respond with quick decisions on how to adjust their support channels.
+- Watch our LinkedIn Live event to learn more about the trends we're seeing and how businesses can respond with quick decisions on adjusting their support channels.

 - Helpful resources